zalando-incubator/es-operator/README.md

 * Scale up by 3 nodes to satisfy the HPA requirement.
 The shard-per-node-ratio decreases to 2: 18 shards / 2 per-node => 9 nodes
 * Edit HPA min replicas = 1
 * Mean cpu-utilization is below 40% for the last 20 minutes => scale down by increasing shard-per-node ratio to 3: 18 shards / 3 per-node => 6 nodes

+## Example 4 with HPA index replica and node replica scale up in a single step

+* Two indices with 3 shards, minReplicas = 6, maxReplicas=18, minShardsPerNode=2, maxShardsPerNode=6, targetCPU: 40%
+* Initial, minimal deployment: 3 copies of index x 3 shards x 2 indices = 18 shards / 6-per-node => 3 nodes
+* Deploy HPA with min replicas = 12, max replicas = 18
+* New shard to node ratio: 3 copies of index x 3 shards x 2 indices = 18 shards / 12 nodes => 1.5
+* Increase index replica by 1 to increase shard to node ratio to: 4 copies of index x 3 shards x 2 indices = 18 shards / 12 nodes => 2
+* Scale up step:
+  * Scale up by 3 nodes to satisfy the HPA requirement.
+The shard-per-node-ratio decreases to 2: 24 shards / 12 nodes => 2-per-node
+  * Increase index replica by 1
+* Edit HPA min replicas = 1
+* Mean cpu-utilization is below 40% for the last 20 minutes => scale down by decreasing index replicas to 3 and recalculating node replicas: 18 shards / 6 per-node => 3 nodes

 ## Scale-up operation